-Perhaps you have learned that in relationships you act a certain way that does not really reflect you are or who you want to be.
-In this case, one can use dating as way to become more genuine in relation to the opposite sex.
+Perhaps you have learned that in relationships you act a certain way that does not really reflect who you are or who you want to be.
+In this case, one can use dating as a way to become more genuine in relation to the opposite sex.
 It will show what you need to “give” in the relationship and what you can “take” from the relationship, too!

 Communication is an important factor in any relationship but especially a dating one.
 One must be honest about one’s own intentions.
 All relationships need boundaries.
 A boundary for a practicing Catholic is chastity, refraining from sexual activity before marriage.
 Doing this helps build intimacy within the relationship without having sex.

 Being up front about one’s beliefs will weed out dates that are not worth your time from those that are.
 One must not only say things up front but back them up with actions.
 Do not send mixed messages; be clear and concise in your actions.
 Date in open public areas where there is no pressure to be physically intimate.
 If you are on a date where alcohol is served drink in moderation to avoid temptation.

 Dating is fun if you enter into it with the mentality of enjoying the present moment.
 When you start to date someone, take the time to get to know them.
 Rushing into a serious relationship can add too much pressure.
 Just enjoy the time you have with that person in the present moment; tomorrow will take care of itself.
 Some fun date ideas include museums, art galleries, bowling, mini golfing, movies, dinner, and rollercoaster parks.